ScobraCK/Assignments/README.md

 * Store hits
 * Store misses
 * Total cycles

+## Features not implemented
+* Evicting blocks with dirty bits set to 0 first when cache is full.
+(When using write-back)
+* Efficient implementation of LRU buffer (use of lists/hash etc)
+* and probably  many more

 ## Useage Example
 For a cache with 256 sets of 4 blocks each with 16 bytes of memory per block.